20 Seasons and Counting!

 The Portland Sea Dogs celebrating their 20th season

-Reblogged from Inside the Clubhouse with Mike Antonellis:
+Inside the Clubhouse with Mike Antonellis

 Tonight the Sea Dogs celebrate their 20th season of professional baseball in the City of Portland.
 Portland is opening up a seven-game homestand agains the New Britain Rock Cats (Twins affiliate), and looking to go over .500 for the first time since winning the 2011 opener.